repobee/repobee-junit4/docs/usage.rst

 Terminology and conventions
 ---------------------------
-``repomate-junit4`` adds some additional terminology to Repomate that you need to be familiar with to fully understand the rest of the documentation.
+``repobee-junit4`` adds some additional terminology to RepoBee that you need to be familiar with to fully understand the rest of the documentation.

 - **Production class:** A Java file/class in the student repo (written by the